sglogger/simple-imap-lister/README.md

 ```

 Just add the username and password with a space/tab separated in the config file.
+It performs the logins sequentially - it's not about performance here :)
 Yeah, I know - this is insecure - but it's just a proof of concept :)